FlowForwarding/loom/README.md

 ## Overview

-Tapestry is a system that measures network complexity by monitoring DNS queries via a series of one or more Openflow enabled network taps in front of a recursive DNS server.
+Tapestry is a system that measures network complexity by monitoring DNS queries by placing an Openflow enabled network tap in front of one or more of an organization's internal recursive DNS servers.

 Network complexity information (NCI) is collected over time in an internal database and reports can be viewed via a built in Web based